-If you’re planning on leveraging social media videos to boost brand awareness, engage with your audience, and grow your business in 2019, you need to take the time to put a clear content marketing and social media strategy in place.
+If you’re planning on leveraging social media videos to boost brand awareness, engage with your audience, and grow your business, you need to take the time to put a clear content marketing and social media strategy in place.
 The potential ROI from a well-executed video campaign is immense when you consider the following:

-Despite the potential value and ROI that it can bring, some businesses are still hesitant to include video marketing into their social media marketing strategies.
+Despite the potential reach and engagement it can bring, some businesses are still hesitant to include video marketing in their social media marketing strategies.
 Why?
-For many, it comes down to lack of ideas and limited budgets.
+For many, it comes down to a lack of ideas and limited budgets for social media content.

-But here’s the good news: you don’t have to break the bank to create and publish an effective video for your social media community to engage with and enjoy.
+But here’s the good news.
+You don’t have to break the bank to create a good online video for your social media community.
 You don’t need professional video equipment or an Oscar-worthy script.
-You just need to be creative, committed, and willing to experiment (and fail).
+But you must be creative, committed, and willing to often experiment (and fail).
 The best video is the one that engages your audience.
 Not the one with the biggest budget.

-There are endless video formats you could use, but here are 9 low-budget ideas for social media videos that you can use in 2019 to drive more engagement with your social media video marketing and meet your business goals:
+There are endless video formats you could use, but here are 9 low-budget ideas for social media videos that you can use to drive more engagement with your social media video marketing and meet your business goals.

-Some brands are even taking this particular video strategy one step further and producing live video on their social media channels in an effort to attract and engage with followers.
+Some brands even take this particular video strategy one step further and produce live videos on their social media channels to attract and engage with followers.
 Social media users are taking notice.
-According to Engadget, nearly 2 billion people have watched a live broadcast at one point or another on Facebook alone.
+The use of Facebook live video increased by 50% in 2021.

 2. Record a happy customer

-Another inexpensive way to boost engagement with social media videos is to share videos that feature your happy and most loyal customers talking about their experience working with your company, using your products, or interacting with your employees.
+Another easy way to boost engagement with social media videos is to share videos that feature your satisfied and most loyal customers talking about their experience working with your company, using your products, or interacting with your employees.

 3. Unbox something new

-Because of the nature of software and ecommerce business, you usually don’t have the opportunity to sell your products to your customers face-to-face.
-As a result, it’s extremely important to think about what experience you want your prospective customers to have when they interact with your brand for the first time, evaluate your products, and either hold them in their hands (physical product) or gain access to them for the first time (software).
+Because of the nature of software and eCommerce business, you usually don’t have the opportunity to sell your products to your customers face-to-face.
+As a result, it’s vital to think about what experience you want your prospective customers to have when they interact with your brand for the first time, evaluate your products, and either hold them in their hands or gain access to them for the first time.

 One great way to help your followers understand what kind of experience they’ll get when they buy from you is to create an unboxing video.
-An unboxing video is exactly what it sounds like—it’s a video that shows the experience of opening or using your product for the very first time.
+And yes, it’s exactly what it sounds like.
+It shows the experience of opening or using your product for the very first time.
 It highlights the exact experience that every new customer will have when they buy from you.

 4. Announce a winner

-The next time you run a contest on your social media page, don’t announce the winner by posting a photo of the name or publishing a text-based post tagging the winner.
-Instead, record a video of you revealing the name in a creative way.
+The next time you run a contest on any of your social networks, don’t announce the winner by posting a photo of the name or publishing a text-based post tagging the winner.
+Instead, record a video of you creatively revealing the name.
 You could take this one step further and boost engagement by going live on video to announce the winner.

-Announcing the winner of a contest on video will not only be more interesting and spark more engagement from your followers, it will also help you further connect with prospective customers on a human level by allowing you to essentially ‘talk’ to them as if they were in the room with you.
+Announcing the contest winner on video will be more exciting and spark more engagement from your followers.
+It will also help you further connect with prospective customers on a human level by allowing you to talk to them as if they were in the room.

 5. Try stop motion